 No, you don’t have to worry about PTFE or “Teflon.”

 As soon as anyone says “nonstick pan,” someone always asks, “But what about Teflon?”
-Teflon is the brand name for one of many nonstick coatings that include the chemical compound polytetrafluoroethylene, or PTFE.
-When people say they’re worried about Teflon, they’re really worried about perfluorooctanoic acid, or PFOA, which is used to make PTFE coating.
+When people say they’re worried about Teflon, they’re really worried about perfluorooctanoic acid, or PFOA, which can be used to make the non-stick coating.
+(Teflon is the brand name for one of many nonstick coatings that include the chemical compound polytetrafluoroethylene, or PTFE.)
 As the American Cancer Society explains: “PFOA has the potential to be a health concern because it can stay in the environment and in the human body for long periods of time.”

 Sounds scary, right?
 Here’s what else the American Cancer Society says: “Other than the possible risk of flu-like symptoms from breathing in fumes from an overheated Teflon-coated pan, there are no known risks to humans from using Teflon-coated cookware.
 While PFOA is used in making Teflon, it is not present (or is present in extremely small amounts) in Teflon-coated products.”

-If you’re concerned about safety, follow this advice from Braun: “You only need to worry about PTFE or Teflon if you’ll be heating your pan over 500 degrees Fahrenheit.
+If you’re still concerned about safety, know that even pans with PFOA are pretty safe.
+As Braun told us: “You only need to worry about PTFE or Teflon if you’ll be heating your pan over 500 degrees Fahrenheit.
 Otherwise this coating is safe.
 However, over time this coating can begin to flake.
 If that happens, it’s time to replace the pan.”
-We deliberately tried to scratch the coating of all 10 pans, and although some pans showed marks, no pans had any flaking — and our top picks came out of these tests with barely a scratch on them.

 All-Clad also sent a thorough response to our query about its PTFE coatings, which stated, “To cause any possible hazard to the consumer, it would be necessary to heat 36 nonstick frying pans simultaneously to 750 degrees Fahrenheit.
 Since in a domestic kitchen the maximum temperature possible to which a pan can normally be heated is approximately 575 degrees Fahrenheit, there is no risk should a pan be accidentally overheated.”